Slow Release Iron Side Effects

 Generic name: ferrous sulfate

 Note: This document contains side effect information about ferrous sulfate.
-Some of the dosage forms listed on this page may not apply to the brand name Slow Release Iron.
+Some dosage forms listed on this page may not apply to the brand name Slow Release Iron.

-Applies to ferrous sulfate: oral tablet, oral tablet delayed release, oral tablet extended release
+Applies to ferrous sulfate: oral tablet, oral tablet delayed release, oral tablet extended release.
+Other dosage forms:

 - Accidental overdose of drugs that have iron in them is a leading cause of deadly poisoning in children younger than 6 years of age.
 Keep away from children.
 If this drug is taken by accident, call a doctor or poison control center right away.